sungminchang/solo/_PRESS-RELEASE.md

     Adjust food size from the base given size.

+*Allow users to request new food items

+  Add requested foods to text file

+  Have cron job check the file every now and then, and have the cron try to retrieve the relevant information from FatSecret API.

+*Allow user to set when the vitamin tracker will reset

-Check past days diets
+*Check past days diets

-See suggestions for your next meal that would help you hit your vitamin requirements. (assuming breakfast, lunch, dinner are the meals you eat)
+*See suggestions for your next meal that would help you hit your vitamin requirements. (assuming breakfast, lunch, dinner are the meals you eat)

-Add friends and see their diets
+*Add friends and see their diets

-Vitamin battles
+*Vitamin battles

     See who can skirt the edge of the maximum daily dose on vitamins for the longest or something

-Vitamin achievements
+*Vitamin achievements

  -->